FAIRGROUND GAMING HOLDINGS PLC

 The stated strategy of the Company is to take advantage of the trend for consolidation within the online gaming sector in order to build a portfolio of online gaming businesses.
 The online gaming sector is highly fragmented where only the major operators enjoy significant scale or brand recognition.
 Against this background, the Directors believe that the operating model of many companies within the online gaming sector is highly scalable providing opportunities for greater efficiency cost savings upon consolidation.

 The Directors consider that the Acquisition represents the first step in implementing the Company’s strategy.
 Through the operation of online casinos and online poker, the Acquisition generates two distinct lines of revenue and sources of profit.
-The Spin Palace Group has achieved levels of organic revenue growth comparable to other online gaming competitors and has implemented high quality operating and management information systems.
+The Spin Palace Group has achieved levels of organic revenue growth compared to other online gaming competitors and has implemented high quality operating and management information systems.

 The Spin Palace Group has a suite of management information systems, which the Directors believe will help facilitate the integration of the Acquisition with other future acquisitions.